Vanessa Arno Martinez

 Throughout law school, Vanessa volunteered with Casa Latina in their Workers’ Defense Committee/Comité de Defensa del Trabajador.
 Also during law school, Vanessa spent a summer as a clinical student at the Universidad Centroamericana—Bufete Jurídico in Managua, Nicaragua and later worked as a legal extern in the Granger office of NWIRP.

 Vanessa currently serves on the board for Chelan-Douglas County Volunteer Attorney Services.
-She also serves on the board of the Latina/o Bar Association of Washington for her second board term, this time as Vice President of Eastern Washington.
+She also serves on the board of the Latina/o Bar Association of Washington, as President-Elect.
 Vanessa has volunteered at numerous One America Citizenship Days, particularly those sites hosted in rural locations.

 Although not a native Spanish speaker, Vanessa committed to learning Spanish in law school in order to serve immigrant communities through her legal practice.
 In her free time, Vanessa enjoys spending time in nature.

 Vanessa was licensed by the Washington State Bar in 2013.

 Paula Arno Martinez

 Before starting her own law firm, Paula worked for Colectiva Legal del Pueblo for over four years in the Wenatchee office.
 Paula’s practice focuses on family-based immigration, U Visa, and, VAWA.

 Before joining Colectiva, Paula worked as an Associate Attorney with Rios & Cruz P.S. in Seattle.
 Paula previously worked in Granger with the Northwest Immigrant Rights Project (NWIRP) organizing and conducting workshops and legal clinics regarding Deferred Action for Childhood Arrivals (DACA) in Eastern and Central Washington.